lynnlangit/aws-for-bioinformatics/5_Serverless_Compute_with_Functions/2_Serverless_CloudRun.md

  - PAY only **when a function is called (or invoked)**, rather than for a long-running VM or container

 ### What is this
- - Use functions where you supply your own containers, rather than GCP-supplied containers or VMs for compute
+ - Use functions where you supply your own containers, rather than AWS-supplied containers or VMs for compute
- - Use GCP Cloud Run to host your function(s) on GCP
+ - Use AWS Cloud Run to host your function(s) on AWS

 ### Key considerations
- - In Cloud Run, you supply the code and container file (Dockerfile), GCP builds, registers and runs your container image.
+ - In Cloud Run, you supply the code and container file (Dockerfile), AWS builds, registers and runs your container image.
 Your function can be called via HTTP requests
  - State is NOT automatically saved after the function is invoked.
 If you need to persist information, then you must write the logic to save the output to files (bucket) or a database and then to retrieve that information in a later part of the workflow

 ### How to do this